-The CMB signal, $\hat{C}^{\rm CMB}_\ell$, is computed by numerically solving the background and perturbation equations for a given cosmological model.
-In this paper, we consider a \lcdm\ model with six free parameters: the present-day baryon density ($\Omega_bh^2$), cold dark matter density ($\Omega_{c}h^2$), the angular size of the sound horizon at recombination ($\theta_{\rm s}$), the reionisation optical depth ($\tau$), and the amplitude ($A_{\rm s}$) and the spectral index ($n_{\rm s}$) of the primordial scalar power spectrum.
-We open the model to some single-parameter extensions in Sect.~\ref{sec:extensions}.
+We computed the CMB signal, $\hat{C}^{\rm CMB}_\ell$ by numerically solving the background and perturbation equations for a given cosmological model.
+We considered a \lcdm\ model with six free parameters: the present-day baryon density ($\Omega_bh^2$), cold dark matter density ($\Omega_\mathrm{c}h^2$), the angular size of the sound horizon at recombination ($\theta_{\rm s}$), the reionisation optical depth ($\tau$), and the amplitude ($A_{\rm s}$) and the spectral index ($n_{\rm s}$) of the primordial scalar power spectrum.
+We extend the model with single-parameter extensions in Sect.~\ref{sec:extensions}.

-To compute the CMB power spectra, we rely on the Boltzmann solver \texttt{CAMB} \citep{Lewis:2000}, as well as the \texttt{CosmoPower} emulator \citep{Mancini:2022}.
-The emulator is primarily used to accelerate the initial MCMC explorations, while final results are validated with the full Boltzmann codes to ensure accuracy.
-To meet the precision requirements of high-resolution surveys, we adopt the accuracy settings of the ACT-DR6 analysis \citepalias{Louis:2025}.
+We used the Boltzmann solver \texttt{CAMB} \citep{Lewis:2000} and the \texttt{CosmoPower} emulator \citep{Mancini:2022} to compute the CMB power spectra.
+We primarily used the emulator to accelerate the initial MCMC explorations, while we validated the final results with the full Boltzmann codes to ensure accuracy.
+To meet the precision requirements of high-resolution surveys, we adopted the accuracy settings of the ACT-DR6 analysis \citepalias{Louis:2025}.

-Unlike the original analyses, we do not impose any prior on the reionisation optical depth $\tau$ even when datasets covering only high multipoles (\ACT\ or \SPT) are considered individually.
+Unlike the original analyses, we did not impose any prior on the reionisation optical depth, $\tau$, even when considering datasets covering only high multipoles (\ACT\ or \SPT) individually.